-As a child, painting and drawing came to me as a natural, joyful compulsion.
-I come from a conservative Chinese working class family and when I started going to school, I set aside my art and concentrated on my studies because that was what was expected from me.
-I was fortunate enough to be offered a scholarship to pursue any degree course at a local university in Malaysia.
-I chose to study architecture because fine arts was not available at that time and because it was my best option then for a creative career.
+When I was a child, painting and drawing came to me as a natural, joyful compulsion.
+I come from a conservative Chinese working class family and when I started going to school, I set aside my art and concentrated on my studies.
+Later on, I was fortunate enough to be offered a scholarship to pursue any degree course at a local university in Malaysia.
+I chose to study architecture because fine arts was not available at that time.
+The decision felt like my best option then for a creative career.

-When I graduated from university, I wanted to be close to and experience world-class art.
-So I moved to London and eventually settled in the city as an architect.
-A few years later, when the financial crisis hit, I was left jobless.
-To find a way to support myself, I went to business school to pursue an MBA.
+When I graduated from university, I wanted to live in an art and design hub.
+So I moved to London with a few hundred pound Sterling that I had saved up at the time.
+I eventually settled in the city as an architect.
+A few years later, when the financial crisis hit, I was made redundant.
+To find a new way to support myself, I went to business school to pursue an MBA.

 After business school I worked in a number of corporations.
-I took up art again because I missed painting and felt a need to find my creative identity.
-I began to paint more when work permitted and juggled on one hand my passion, and on the other, my need for a sense of security.
+I took up painting again because I missed art and felt a need to find my creative identity.
+I began to paint more when work permitted and juggled on one hand my passion, and on the other, my need for financial security.

-I made a conscious decision to leave my corporate job in London.
-I also moved to start a new life in Barcelona where I would be further removed from the temptation of work opportunities in the business world.
-Here I could focus on my first passion in life - making art, and pursue my ambition to make work that excited me every day..
+I made a conscious decision to leave my job in London and moved to start a new life in Barcelona where I was further from the temptation of work opportunities in the business world.
+Here I could focus on my first passion - making art, and pursue my ambition to make work that excited me every day.